mga-odoo/odoobooks/docs/inventory/inventory_costing/fifo_costing_method.rst

 - Define *Default Supplier* as a vendor with the cost price of *Laptop*.

-- Purchse 3 unit of Laptop at different rates, the product will be computed on each reception by doing an average based on the purchase price.
+- Purchase 3 unit of Laptop at different rates, the product will be computed on each reception by doing an average based on the purchase price.

 .. tip:: The FIFO is same as the Real price costing, follows the accounting